nguyensjsu/fa21-202-water/README.md

 <img width="1095" alt="Screen Shot 2021-12-04 at 11 40 19 AM" src="./images/ClassDiagramAbstractFactory.jpg">

 -   Abstract Factory Pattern is used to fetch objects of same kind at runtime for different choices of character.
+-   For example, for Dinosaur the enemy should be cactus but for Mario the enemy should be Bullet.
+-   In this scenario, based on the selected character, we can fetch that corresponding factory to get all the related objects.
+In other words, when we get Dinosaur, we'll get all corresponding land, clouds, enemies, etc.

 ### Individual Contributions
 * Anujot - State Pattern, User Interface, Graphic Images Creation, Documentation, Demo Video, Agile Video